mostmojo/log/log-2.md

 **Today's Progress**

 • For loops (similar to JS) but with an index requires `enumerate`.
+Ensure to always convert indices and variables to strings.
 ```
 for var in seq:
 	expression